John Draper: Allegations of sexually inappropriate behavior

 In 2017, organizers of at least four hacking and security-related conferences, including DEF CON and Hackers on Planet Earth, said they had banned Draper from attending in the wake of allegations against him concerning unwanted sexual attention toward other attendees.
 The allegations were reported in two stories by BuzzFeed News.

 Further allegations of sexual assault and stalking against Draper emerged in reporting by the cybersecurity newsletter The Parallax View.
 In the story, a hacker given the pseudonym Jay claimed that in 2000, Draper invited him to a room in a San Diego office building.
 The story also covers claims by University of Pennsylvania computer science professor Matt Blaze who asserted in a series of social media posts that Draper subjected him to a stalking campaign in the 1970s when he was a teenager and when Draper would have been in his thirties.

-Additionally, journalist Phil Lapsley alleged that Draper consented to an interview in exchange for a partially clothed piggyback ride, which he described as "a kind of informal Draper initiation ritual that all interviewers must survive before they get anything out of him."
-Descriptions of similar behavior by Draper date back to at least 1985.
+Additionally, journalist Phil Lapsley alleged that Draper agreed to an interview in exchange for a partially clothed piggyback ride.
+Lapsley compared the encounter to an account in Doug Carlston's 1985 book Software People: An Insider's Look at the Personal Computer Software Industry, in which Carlston recounted an unnamed journalist's description of participating in stretching exercises with Draper.

-Following reports of the allegations, Draper said that he has Asperger syndrome, which he said could have contributed to his behavior.
-He denied some of the allegations in an interview with The Daily Dot and did not answer others.
-He denied any explicit sexual intent during these encounters and instead described them as invitations to participate in an "energy workout" employing techniques of applied kinesiology, a pseudoscience-based form of alternative medicine of which he claims to be an advocate.
-Draper conceded that in some instances he may have experienced an erection during the encounters, which allegedly included massages of the leg and arm muscles as well as squats and pushups while carrying Draper's bodyweight.
+Before the allegations were first reported by BuzzFeed News, Draper said that he had been diagnosed with Asperger syndrome, which he said could have contributed to his behavior.
+In an interview with The Daily Dot, Draper denied any explicit sexual intent during these encounters and described them as invitations to participate in an "energy workout" involving applied kinesiology.
+The workouts were described as including massage of the arms and legs, as well as squats and pushups while carrying Draper's body weight.
+Asked about an allegation that he had experienced an erection during one of the exercises, Draper said that this was possible, while maintaining that he had not regarded the encounter as sexual.

 Autobiography

-In 2018, Draper co-authored a self-published autobiography, Beyond the Little Blue Box, with C Wilson Fraser.
-It details Draper’s experiences in the phone phreaking movement, and his contributions to early hacking culture and includes a foreword by Steve Wozniak.
-Draper was interviewed about the book by The Daily Dot.
+In 2018, Draper and C. Wilson Fraser published Beyond the Little Blue Box: The Biographical Adventures of John T. Draper, a biography and memoir about Draper's life and career, published by FriesenPress.
+The book recounts Draper's involvement in phone phreaking, his experiences in the early personal-computer industry, and his later work in technology, and includes a foreword by Steve Wozniak.

+The book combines Draper's recollections with a narrative by Fraser, who had known Draper for more than two decades.
+Kirkus Reviews characterized the work as a "biography/memoir" and described it as a "singular and entertaining tech account", praising its candid portrayal of Draper's unconventional life and experiences.